brodsa/mgv-vorau/README.md

 - [Logo Creator](https://looka.com/) was used to create the logo.
 - [Favicon](https://favicon.io/favicon-converter/) was used to generate the code and files for the webpage favicon.
 Balsamiq was used to create the wireframes during the design process
-- [YouTube](https://www.youtube.com/) was used to generate HTML code for the embedded video.
+- [YouTube](https://www.youtube.com/) was used to generate the HTML code for the embedded video.
-- [Google Maps](https://www.google.com/maps) was used to generate HTML cor for the embedded map.
+- [Google Maps](https://www.google.com/maps) was used to generate the HTML code for the embedded map.
 - [GitHub](https://github.com/) was used to store the code and host the website.
-- [Gitpod](https://www.gitpod.io/) is IDE and was used to develop the website.
+- [Gitpod](https://www.gitpod.io/) is an IDE and was used to develop the website.
 - [Formsubmit](https://formsubmit.co/) was used for the form submission.

 ### Acknowledgemetns
 I would like to thank my mentor [Gareth McGirr](https://github.com/Gareth-McGirr) for his guidance throughout my project.
 I'd like to give a special mention to the student [Carl Murray](https://github.com/CarlMurray) for his time to provide me a valuable feedback.